kklitzing/home-assistant/README.md

 ## FAQ's

+### What is git?
+GitHub?
+  Git is a command-line tool, used by programmers to share/submit their code changes to a version controlled repository, so that when a bug crops up, or a software team decides to tackle a problem via a different route, the 5 W's (who, what, when, where, and why) that surround the code base are readily observable, because each change has been documented.
+Github, as the name evokes, sprung up around that, and besides providing a easy, web-accessible UI, it aids collaborative development build by serving as ahas many tools and integrations useful for testing and building software.
+With all these various tools, it turns out that GitHub can be useful for than just code, it's a platform used for [curated lists](https://github.com/folkswhocode/awesome-diversity), demos of [code snippets](https://gist.github.com/jbsulli/03df3cdce94ee97937ebda0ffef28287), sharing Animal Crossing: New Horizonds infographics, and even [hosting websites](www.kyleklitzing.com).
 ### What's the point of this repo? <br/> Why don't I just follow [the guide at iotechonline.com](https://iotechonline.com/home-assistant-install-with-docker-compose/)?
   You can!
 I created this repo for a few reasons:
   * to make it easier for others to setup a Home Assistant, Nodered, MQTT, SQL server!